ska-sa/spead2/doc/dev-recv-destruction.rst

 currently running.

-Up to version 3.11, this was handled by a shutdown protocol between :cpp:class:`spead2::recv::stream` and :cpp:class:`spead2::recv::reader`.
-The reader was required to notify the stream when it had completely shut down, and :cpp:func:`spead2::recv::stream::stop` would block until all readers had performed this notification (via a semaphore).
-This protocol was complicated, and it relied on the reader being able to make forward progress while the thread calling :cpp:func:`~spead2::recv::stream::stop` was blocked.
+Up to version 3.11, this was handled by a shutdown protocol between :cpp:class:`stream` and
+:cpp:class:`reader`.
+The reader was required to notify the stream when it had completely shut down, and :cpp:func:`stream::stop` would block until all readers had performed this notification (via a semaphore).
+This protocol was complicated, and it relied on the reader being able to make forward progress while the thread calling :cpp:func:`stream::stop` was blocked.

 Newer versions take a different approach based on shared pointers.
 The ideal case would be to have the whole stream always managed by a shared pointer, so